vbookshelf/Private-Audio-Transcriber-MLX/README.md

 # Private Audio Transcriber Console (PAT)

-- A lightweight, fully offline dictation and transcription workstation for Mac.
+- A lightweight, fully offline dictation and transcription console for Mac.
 - Collaborative workflow.
 The system transcribes fast.
 You immediately fix any errors.
 - Supports batch processing.
 - Record in app, or drag and drop audio files.